SMU vs. South Florida NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Mustangs rack up 46.3 more yards per game (549.8) than the Bulls allow per contest (503.5).

-- SMU is 2-1 against the spread and 3-0 overall when the team picks up more than 503.5 yards.
+- In games that SMU amasses more than 503.5 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Mustangs have turned the ball over three more times (7 total) than the Bulls have forced a turnover (4) this season.
+- The Mustangs have turned the ball over seven times this season, three more turnovers than the Bulls have forced (4).

 - Find the latest spread and moneyline odds for SMU at SISportsbook.